 As a homeschool mama, I seriously couldn’t ask for more!
 This preschool curriculum is nothing less than amazing and I absolutely can’t wait to try out the toddler curriculum as well!

-Don’t forget to check back if you’re interested in seeing what we’re up to with our Community Helpers theme from Experience Early Learning (formerly Mother Goose Time).
-And if you missed this year’s preschool homeschool space post, you can check it out here.
+Don’t forget to check back if you’re interested in seeing what we’re up to next week with our Community Helpers theme from Experience Preschool!